whyrusleeping/gx/README.md

  2 files changed, 3 insertions(+), 2 deletions(-)
 ```

-To automate this, you can use the `release` subcommand. `gx release <version>`
+The `release` subcommand can be used to automate the above process. `gx release <version>`
-will automatically do a version update (using the same inputs as the normal
+will do a version update (using the same inputs as the normal
 `version` command), run a `gx publish`, and then execute whatever you have set
 in your `package.json` as your `releaseCmd`.
 To get the above git commit flow,
 you can set it to: `git commit -a -m \"gx publish $VERSION\"` and gx will